-Unless you do not read the news or get alerts, you would know that Rogan signed an exclusive deal with Spotify that is believed to be worth $100m.
+Unless you do not read the news or get alerts, you would know that Rogan signed an exclusive deal with Spotify.
+This deal is reported to be worth $100m.

-There is so much significance behind it because the kind of figures involved in the deal is incredibly rare in the podcast world.
+There is so much significance behind it because the figures involved in the deal are incredibly rare in the podcast world.
 Rogan will earn more money than most musicians on Spotify, which means that the platform values his podcast concept more than any musician in the world’s history.

-While the podcast will remain free to access, Spotify is hoping that the increased traffic to its service due to his podcast will significantly increase in their subscriber numbers.
+While the podcast will remain free to access, Spotify is hoping that the increased traffic to its service due to its podcast will significantly increase its subscriber numbers.

 How to promote a podcast